Table of Contents

-This is why a well-configured website is the bedrock for any digital marketing campaign: get it wrong, and you won't rank.
+This is why a well-configured website is a bedrock for any digital marketing campaign: get it wrong, and you won't rank.
 Don't rank, and people won't come to your site - simple as.

 To get it right you need to learn about technical SEO.

-Technical SEO is all the stuff under the bonnet of your website that make navigation quick and intuitive.
+Technical SEO is all the stuff under the bonnet of your website that makes navigation quick and intuitive.
 This includes things like -